Introduction to HTML

 - Marking up a letter

-- We all learn to write a letter sooner or later; it is also a useful example to test out our text formatting skills!
-So in this assessment you'll be given a letter to mark up.
+We all learn to write a letter sooner or later; it is also a useful example to test out text formatting skills.
+In this assessment, you'll be given a letter to mark up.

 - Structuring a page of content

-- This assessment tests your ability to use HTML to structure a simple page of content, containing a header, footer, navigation menu, main content, and sidebar.
+This assessment tests your ability to use HTML to structure a simple page of content, containing a header, a footer, a navigation menu, main content, and a sidebar.